christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 ### Operational controls

-In addition to the regular data a server MAY allow a client to control specific operational behavior.
+In addition to the regular data a server MAY allow clients to control specific operational behavior.
 A client MAY add an JSON object with a number of "dns_controls" to the domain object.

 ~~~~ json
     {